JunhuiShen/Fair-PCA-via-EigOpt/README.md

 - Default of credit card clients: https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients.
 The size of the matrix is $M \in \mathbb{R}^{30000 \times 23}$, $A \in \mathbb{R}^{10599 \times 23}$, and $B \in \mathbb{R}^{19401 \times 23}$. <br>
 - Labeled Faces in the Wild: https://vis-www.cs.umass.edu/lfw/.
 The size of the matrix is $M \in \mathbb{R}^{13232 \times 1764}$, $A \in \mathbb{R}^{2962 \times 1764}$, and $B \in \mathbb{R}^{10270 \times 1764}$. <be>

+Here is the link to the code of Fair PCA algorithm, introduced in the paper "The Price of Fair PCA: One Extra Dimension" by Samadi S, Tantipongpipat U, Morgenstern J, Singh M, and Vempala S. 32nd Conference on Neural Information Processing Systems (NIPS 2018): https://github.com/samirasamadi/Fair-PCA?tab=readme-ov-file.

 If you want to try our algorithm on a new data set, please first make sure that the mean value of matrix $A$ and $B$ should be set to $0$.

 The data folder needed to run the code may be accessed through: https://drive.google.com/drive/u/1/folders/1xmdlEYPJDS7nwMQqbOoEuG3TCWLCBkUJ